Does your dog struggle with understanding what you're teaching?

 To help you deepen your relationship with your dog by incorporating emotions (theirs and yours) into your training, learning to ask better questions, improving your listening skills, and knowning how to respect your dogs’ answers;

-To help you become a more independent trainer by teaching and sharpening the skills you need to reverse-engineer behaviours so that you can create your own solutions to the unique training goals and challenges you and your dog encounter.
+To help you become a more confident trainer by teaching and sharpening the skills you need to reverse-engineer behaviours so that you can create your own solutions to the unique training goals and challenges you and your dog encounter.

-The ideas presented in this class have completely revolutionized the way I interact with and train my animals.
+The ideas presented in this class have completely revolutionized the way I interact with and train my animal partners.
 They may very well do the same for you.
-So, grab some treats, a clicker, and your dog, and come join the adventure!

 Hélène Lawler (she/her) got her first dog, a border collie named Jake, in 1989 and has been training dogs ever since.
 Over the years, she has trained in obedience, search and rescue, protection sports, rally, tricks, and freestyle, among others.
 She discovered agility in 2004, and herding in 2005, which have become her main focus and passion in dog sports.
 (Click here for full bio and to view Hélène's upcoming courses)